AwaisJ670/laravel-crud-bot/README.md

         </ul>
         <li>After defining all fields, the command will generate the necessary files</li>
         <li>It show the field name</li>
-        <li>Ask for to Review the migration IF yes then open migration file in notepad on windows and on closing it It asks for migration file Is it correct on yes it run the migration</li>
+        <li>Ask to Review the migration IF yes then open the migration file in Notepad on Windows and on closing it It asks for the migration file Is it correct yes it runs the migration</li>
-        <li>After this it creating the migration file,model,Resource Controller</li>
+        <li>After this it creates the migration file, model,Resource Controller</li>
         <li>Ask for Generate Views It only create file next work is done by yourself</li>
         <li>Ask for adding routes in web.php or api.php</li>
     </ul>